willhuff0/music_server/music_shared/docs/documentation.md

 GL.BufferData(GL.ARRAY_BUFFER, vertexData.LongLength, vertexData, GL.STATIC_DRAW);
 ```

-bufferData in OpenGLES / ANGLE uploads data to the GPU, which contains a list of packed vertex data.
-Usually, position, texture coordinate, and normal direction information is placed side by side in the array.
+bufferData in OpenGLES / ANGLE uploads data to the GPU which contains a list of packed vertex data.
+Usually, position, texture coordinate, and normal direction information is placed side-by-side in the array.
 A call to vertexAttribPointer specifies the exact layout of this information so it can be used correctly in shaders.

 #### RenderShader

-This asset loads a vertex and fragment shader for use in material assets, which usually holds a reference to a common shader paired with different textures or parameters.
+This asset loads a vertex and fragment shader for use in material assets, which usually hold a reference to a common shader paired with different textures or parameters.

 ```cs
 using System.Numerics;